 The question is, what are the weight training differences that separate these two goals?

-Well, I could honestly write an entire book covering every minor difference there is, but, in all honesty, there is one major difference that ranks above them all.
-It’s the key factor that matters the most (BY FAR), and you probably already know what it is…
+Well, there are a few.
+However, there’s one major difference that ranks above them all.
+It’s the key factor that matters the most, and you probably already know what it is…

 Light Weight + High Reps + Toning Exercises = Tone

 There it is.
 There’s the big “secret.”
 That’s the key to getting a toned body.

 Basically, I can sum up it all up like this…

 - Lifting light weight for high reps on the right exercises builds the lean/toned muscle most women want.

 - Lifting heavy weight for low reps on the right exercises builds the big/bulky muscle most men want.